Tiniifan/inz_cond/README.md

 ## Special Thanks

 * [n123git](https://github.com/n123git) for giving me detailed explanations about the format.
-I recommend [his version of condition parser optimize for ykw](https://github.com/n123git/yw-cond)
+I recommend [his version of condition parser optimized for ykw](https://github.com/n123git/yw-cond)

 ## Notes
 * The tool can make mistakes, the logic was written by a human :)